 Here are my speeds connected to a server in the Netherlands from my home in the US:

-Overall, while it may not be as good as standalone VPNs, Norton ranks as one of the best antiviruses with a VPN because it provides encrypted web access across a variety of servers around the globe along with the inclusion of a strict no-logs policy, an easy-to-use interface, a kill switch, and unlimited browsing data.
+Overall, Norton has one of the best antivirus-bundled VPNs on the market.
+It’s not as good as a standalone VPN, but it provides encrypted web access across a variety of servers around the globe and has a strict no-logs policy, an easy-to-use interface, a kill switch, and unlimited browsing data.

 Here’s what’s included in Norton’s password manager: